How can we help someone who has been bereaved?

 Grief can be exhausting so it’s good to encourage the person to look after themselves as well as they can.
 This might include encouraging them to rest and to sleep and to eat as well and as healthily as they can.
 Sharing information on following the 5 Ways to Wellbeing may be helpful.

 The death of someone we love is never easy, but it can be even more challenging when someone in the family has dementia.
 It can be hard to know how and when to tell the person with dementia about the death of someone they love.
 This can become even harder when the person with dementia doesn’t hold onto the memory that a loved one has died.
 Suggestions include giving the news of a death as soon as possible, using short simple sentences.
-Pathways provide more help on supporting those with dementia who are grieving.

 When death and bereavement are hard to understand